Horus Music Publishing

 Performance royalties

-Performance royalties are generated each time the composition is performed in public such as a live show, or played on the radio, broadcast on TV, or streamed.
+Performance royalties are generated each time a composition is performed in public, such as a live show, played on the radio, broadcast on TV, or streamed.

 Mechanical royalties

-Each time your composition is reproduced (on CD, vinyl, cassette, streams, downloads) mechanical rights organisations will collect these royalties on your behalf.
+Each time your composition is reproduced (for example, on CD, vinyl Cassette, Streams, or Downloads), mechanical royalty organisations will collect these royalties on your behalf.

 Lyric royalties